amirmazmi/config/python/basic_python.md

  1. `from BlackScholes import BS` (from filename import function/class)
      - typical use and imports a specific function/class
  2. `import BlackScholes.BS as BSfunc`
-     - import and rename (reduce typing effort)
+     - import and rename (usually used to reduce typing effort)
  3. `from BlackScholes import *`
      - just import everything in this file e.g. other functions as well, if there was any